Borrow & Request

 Community users and non-UA students may update their contact information at any appropriate library service desk.

-If an item appears on your library account that you believe you did not check out, notify the Library immediately by filling out the Online Appeal Form.
+If an item appears on your library account that you believe you did not check out, notify us immediately by contacting on of our information desks or by contacting our library billing staff.
 Please be prepared to provide the following information:

 - Your Full Name